Understanding the pet euthanasia process and how to prepare

 Home Burial

-If allowed in your local council area, home burial can be a deeply personal way to honour your pet.
+If allowed in your local council area, home burial can be a lovely way to honour your pet.
 We can provide biodegradable caskets and guidance on how to bury your pet safely and respectfully.

 Memorial in backyard for beloved pet